G-lady/sweets-n-dishes/README.md

 # sweets-n-dishes
-Sweets n Dishes coded in python with backend in Git and developed in Heroku
+Sweets n Dishes coded in python with backend in Streamlit and developed in Heroku